Spider crab in seagrass (Credit Amy Marsden)

 Further offshore are large expanses of subtidal mud, in which creatures like mantis shrimps burrow.
 The Solent is considered a hotspot for these fascinating crustaceans.
 Mantis shrimps hide in burrows waiting for unsuspecting prey to pass.
 They locate their prey accurately, with some of the most advanced eyes in the animal kingdom, and then unleash their awesome weapon: a spear-like barbed claw that impales the prey at the speed of a bullet.

-Defra have indicated that this site is now under consideration for tranche two and will potentially be included in the formal consultation at the beginning of 2015.
-Defra will now working to verify the evidence base for this site and will be looking to engage with stakeholders on both a local and national level to refine information about the site.
-This site contains one of the best examples of seagrass bed in the Solent.
+This site contains one of the best examples of seagrass beds in the Solent.
 These beds act as a nursery for juvenile fish and provide a major food source for overwintering wildfowl.
 The site has also been identified as being at high risk of damage and degradation by Natural England and the Joint Nature Conservation Committee due to the presence of sensitive features within the site.

 Norris to Ryde recommended MCZ is located in the map below.